On the wake and flapping dynamics of different aspect ratio flags: Experimental methods

 \subsection{Particle image velocimetry}

 Flow data are gathered for a selection of flags of length $L=\qty{16}{cm}$ ($M^*=\num{2.27}$) and aspect ratios ranging from \numrange{0.375}{1.25}.
 A low repetition rate laser (Quantel Evergreen 200) illuminates the mid-height plane in the region around the tip and the close wake of the flag.
 The wind tunnel room is seeded using a fog machine (Hazebase highpower) and a glycol-water mixture.
 A camera (PCO Edge 5.5) with a lens (Canon EF \qty{50}{\milli\meter} f/1.4) is positioned above the flag and records series of double images.
+The optical axis of the camera is located downstream of the flag such that flow close to the tip is observed without optical obstruction by the flag itself.
 A synchroniser (ILA Synchronizer 2011) triggers the camera and the laser.
 The synchroniser controls both the inter-frame timing and the power settings of the laser.
 A total of \num{2000} image pairs are gathered at a flow speed of $\Uinf=\qty{7.5}{\meter\per\second}$, which corresponds to $U^*=\num{18.3}$ when the length is fixed to $L=\qty{16}{\centi\meter}$.
 We set the inter-frame duration to $dt=\qty{55}{\micro\second}$ and the pulse energy to \qty{60}{\milli\joule} for all the cases.
 A standard multi-grid algorithm processes the particle images \citep{raffel_particle_2007}.
 The final window size of \qtyproduct{48x48}{px} and an overlap of \qty{50}{\percent} results in a spatial discretisation of $\eta = \qty{2.7}{mm}$ or $\eta/L = \num{1.7e-2}$.
 Individual snapshots are phase-averaged.
 The phase of the flapping is determined using the corresponding event-based deformation measurements.